onespacemedia/cms/docs/walkthrough.md

 ```

-As we have access to the current page's content, we can do this for hidden fields too.

 There are many use cases for this.
 A typical example would be deciding where a form on a "Contact" content model would send emails to.
 Or you may want to add controls for using an alternative layout on certain news pages and not others.
-Some other CMSes make this extraordinarily hard; here you're just writing Django.
+Some other CMSes make this harder than it needs to be; here you're just writing Django.
 No need to hard-code anything!